atwelves/ERGOM/README.md

+**Contents**

+- ERGOM text files in *Textfiles_IOW/*,modified to include photo-acclimation
+- A modified coupling of the NEMO-TOP module to FABM in MY_SRC/trcsms_fabm.F90, allowing NEMO to pass mixed layer depth and surface diffusivity to FABM
+- A modified ERGOM code template for FABM, including the new FABM variables: mixed layer depth, surface diffusivity and surface attenuation coefficient
+- A version of the GOTM light module light.F90, modified to pass surface attenuation coefficient to FABM
+-

 The main changes to ERGOM here are related to photo-acclimation, so that the optimal light level varies depending upon surface irradiance, near-surface optical depth, near-surface vertical diffusivity, and the photo-acclimation timescale of phytoplankton.
 The last is added as a constant which can be chosen prior to running the model.